p100mma/simil_clq_clustering/README.md

 # Structure of the repository

 This file contains information on input data and implementation of our numerical experiments.

-Rendered PDFs of Rmd notebooks contain additional docummentation and some extended results.
+Rendered PDFs of Rmd notebooks contain additional docummentation and some extended results (in particular, referenced table of XYZ).

+`.rds` file contains one of used datasets (another one is on zenodo repository, see below).
+Provided `.R` scripts reproduce our results fully from theese files.

+Subdirectories `B_200`, `B_1394` ... are set up to contain results from multiple random trials in our experiments.

 ## Data information